Inside Facebook: Bad Tests Are Worse Than Product Issues with Dan Abramov

-Dan: [00:20:58] I think it’s, it’s a bunch of things. so one is, I was there pretty early on, maybe during the year.
-Like, boom, off reacts like thousand 15. so I built a bunch of stuff for myself because I just, because it isn’t, it didn’t exist.
+Dan: [00:20:58] I think it's, it's a bunch of things. so one is, I was there pretty early on, maybe during the year.
+Like, boom, off reacts like thousand 15.
+So I built a bunch of stuff for myself because I just, because it didn't exist.

-So like I, I helped, add some features to react harder.
-I helped like have a few libraries, worked on how to load in, which.
+So like I, I helped, add some features to react router.
+I helped like have a few libraries, worked on hot reloading, which.
 Which is like a way to edit the page and see changes reflected in real time without like refreshing the application.
 So working on a bunch of things that people found interesting and I was working on them just because like nobody else was.

-but like I remember him because I learned from him and I think people would tend to remember people they learned from.
-So I think that’s, that’s another reason.
+But like I remember him because I learned from him and I think people tend to remember people they learned from.
+So I think that's, that's another reason.
 That people kind of remember me.

 Michaela: [00:23:13] I think also sometimes it's like the person who takes on responsibility is responsible.

 Dan: [00:23:35] I dunno.
 Fix enough things.
-I kind of feel like lately in the last three years, I’m just, kind of goes then like I use the ice, the read, like all the notifications and like fix all the eaches in my libraries.
+I kind of feel like lately in the last three years, I'm just, kind of goes then like I used to read, like all the notifications and like fix all the issues in my libraries.

-And for the past year I’ve completely unsubscribed from everything and dissolve reacts.
-I don’t even check issues.
-Like, I felt bad about it for awhile, but then like, yeah, like I’ve done my work and I, I feel like I just can focus on these things right now and I need to cut them out and hope that somebody else will pick it up and I’ll just work in the things that I think are important to me today, but not necessarily, be a good maintainer anymore.
+And for the past year I've completely unsubscribed from everything that's not react.
+I don't even check issues.
+Like, I felt bad about it for awhile, but then like, yeah, like I've done my work and I, I feel like I just can focus on these things right now and I need to cut them out and hope that somebody else will pick it up and I'll just work on the things that I think are important to me today, but not necessarily, be a good maintainer anymore.

 Michaela: [00:24:18] Well, I don't think you have to make him life commitment out of everything that you do.
 And I mean, you are stepping away from something means that there is space that somebody else can fill up, which, you know, gives opportunities to others as well.
 So I think it can be a good thing as well.
 It's always how you want to see it.